Ritchie Center: Daniel L. Ritchie

 Daniel L. Ritchie served as the 16th chancellor of the University of Denver from 1989 to 2005.
 He was then the chairman of the board of the University of Denver from 2005 to 2007.
 Ritchie donated $15 million to the University of Denver in 1994, and has since given the remainder of his ranch to the university.
 The proceeds from the ranch land have provided over $50 million for various projects at the university.
 Ritchie now serves as the chairman and chief executive officer of The Denver Center of Performing Arts, among other roles in various foundations and associations.

 New features

 The Ritchie Center has two new features that have further improved it.
-Currently it has a new weight room located under the new soccer stadium.
+Currently it has a new weight room (Pat Bowlen Strength & Conditioning Facility) located under the new soccer stadium.
+Adjacent is the Haefner Media Suite with theatre seating for 50 and a state of the art videowall for scount and skill development video work.
 In addition to weight-training facilities, the new weight room has a 65-yard turf area in the middle to run on.
-The weight room is 10000 sqft and is located on the bottom level of the Ritchie Center under the new soccer stadium, CIBER field.
-The new soccer stadium allows games to be viewed much more easily.
+The weight room is 10000 sqft and is located on the bottom level of the Ritchie Center under the new soccer stadium.
+The new soccer stadium allows games to be viewed much more easily and had a videoboard installed in 2025.
 It holds up to 2,000 people and is a major upgrade to what the Pioneers had before it was created.